How SSL Works in smoxy

 You can download your SSL certificate and private key for use in external tools:

-Required role: Owner or Maintainer
+Required role: Owner or Manager

 Subdomain Reuse